anubisrises101/anubisrises101/README.md

 ## Innovative Software Engineer | Creative Problem Solver | Tech Enthusiast

 I'm a neurodivergent software engineer with a deep passion for coding and problem-solving.
 My tech journey began at 15 when I built my first PC, igniting a lifelong love for IT.
 From modding FPS games to contributing to the Deus Ex modding community, my path has been driven by curiosity and a desire to create.
-Currently, I’m expanding my expertise through a General Assembly Software Engineering bootcamp, blending self-taught skills with formal training.
+Ive expanded my expertise through a General Assembly Software Engineering bootcamp which I have graduated as of October 18, 2024.
+With it I was able to  blend self-taught skills with formal training.

 # Skills and Expertise: